 At Amprion, we want to empower people with preventive brain care.

 As early testing for Parkinson’s is widely adopted, we also empower scientists with critical data to advance research, such as analyzing how Parkinson’s Disease progresses in the brain and developing effective treatment pathways to slow or even prevent the onset of Parkinson’s symptoms.

-This in turn enables us to work with pharmaceutical companies to target recruit the right patients for the right drugs and the right clinical trial, to monitor the efficacy of the treatments, and to develop personalized medicine.
+This, in turn, enables us to work with pharmaceutical companies to target recruit the right patients for the right drugs and the right clinical trial, monitor the efficacy of the treatments, and develop personalized medicine.
 Ultimately, together we will find a cure for Parkinson’s Disease.

-Below are brain images that compare the conditions of the brain affected by Parkinson’s, starting from healthy to before symptoms then after symptoms.
-The key in treating any diseases is to know it’s there, and as early as possible so that we start preventive care to delay or stop the progression of damage.
+Below are brain images that compare the brain’s conditions affected by Parkinson’s, starting from healthy to before symptoms then after symptoms.
+The key to treating any disease is to know it’s there and as early as possible so that we start preventive care to delay or stop the progression of damage.

 Applications For Early Testing Beyond Parkinson’s, Including Alzheimer’s Disease

 The accumulation of protein aggregates is not unique to Parkinson’s Disease.
 It is also the

 cause of other currently incurable illnesses, including Alzheimer’s, frontotemporal dementia, amyotrophic lateral sclerosis, dementia with Lewy bodies, Huntington’s disease, and other common and highly prevalent illnesses, such as diabetes and cancer.

 These diseases are associated with accumulating a different protein in distinct organs, but the process is very similar.

 Amprion is extending the PMCA technology for early diagnosis of Alzheimer’s Disease, offering testing for Alzheimer’s at early stages.
 Through early diagnosis, we enable therapeutic intervention to delay or prevent the onset of Alzheimer’s symptoms.